 Typica, Bourbon, Colombia

-One of our owners, TJ Semanchin first forged a relationship with Fondo Paez in 2004.
-It was at a time when traveling in the Colombian countryside was not advisable due to the long running war between the Colombian government and the FARC guerillas.
-The Fondo Paez representatives and elders that TJ met in the nearby town of Popayan offered the invitation to their coffee farms with the assurance that they would personally provide for his safety.
-It was a risk, but the Paez's integrity and determination eased any fears.
-More than a decade later Fondo Paez as an organization has persevered and grown, even in the face of the extreme challenges and violence that has marred Colombia's civilians.
+Our history with Fondo Paez runs deep.
+Kickapoo co-owner, TJ Semanchin first forged a relationship with the community in 2004.
+It was at a time when traveling in the Colombian countryside was dangerous, due to the long-standing war between the Colombian government and the FARC guerillas.
+And so when representatives of the community invited TJ to visit their coffee farms, it was with the assurance that they would personally provide for his safety.
+It was a risk, but the Paez's integrity and determination eased his fear.
+TJ became the first coffee buyer to visit the community and a real partnership was born.

 You might also like